 Official High School Transcript

-Please submit official transcripts in English.
-The transcripts must be certified by transcript evaluation service.
+Transcripts must be translated into English and evaluated by a transcript evaluation service.
 The Admissions Office prefers World Education Services at www.wes.org.
 This process requires a fee and normally takes 10 business days.

 If you are currently in progress with your academic work, please submit an official and sealed copy of your transcript with the transcript evaluation that includes all completed coursework.
 You must submit these documents prior to your enrollment at Brevard College.